aadilmallick/blog/src/posts/guides/ultimate-productivity-guide.md

 The **Super Mario Effect** proves that the best way to learn something is to do it over and over again.
 The more repetitions you do, the better you'll be.

+**How to take notes**

+When writing down notes for a topic, make sure to write down these three questions and answer them:

+- [ ] Why is this important?
+- [ ] How does this relate to other info?
+- [ ] How will I use this info?

+**How to learn**

+1. After learning a topic, implement it within 24 hours to learn it forever.
+2. Keep a deep work journal
+3. Reward yourself for certain hours of deep work accomplished.

 **Learning boring things**

 During a boring task, keep saying to yourself that you do it because you love it.
 Hard things are worthwhile.
 Tell yourself that because it is painful, you will feel better later and have a dopamine increase from this effort.